fullben/java-persistence-benchmark/README.md

 ## Structure

-The JPB is based on the famous TPC-C benchmark.
+The benchmark is based on the famous TPC-C benchmark.
 Like TPC-C, it models the activities of a(n old) wholesale supplier.
 This supplier has 100 000 products and a number of warehouses in which these products are stocked.
 Each warehouse has 10 districts, and an employee responsible for each district and its 3000 customers.
 The customers and employees of the supplier can execute certain tasks (*transactions*):

-* Place a new order
+* Place a new order (read-write)
-* Perform a payment
+* Perform a payment (read-write)
-* Request the delivery status of an order
+* Request the delivery status of an order (read)
-* Update the delivery status of an order
+* Update the delivery status of an order (read-write)
-* Check the stock levels of products at a warehouse
+* Check the stock levels of products at a warehouse (read)

-In order to model this scenario, the JPB has a server application (implemented using [Spring Boot](https://spring.io/projects/spring-boot)), which provides access to the data of the supplier and can execute the transactions described above.
+In order to model this scenario, the benchmark has a server application (implemented using [Spring Boot](https://spring.io/projects/spring-boot)), which provides access to the data of the supplier and can execute the transactions described above.

 Transactions can be simulated using the included JMeter project, which uses employee accounts to perform the transactions at a rate and probability similar to the specifications of the TPC-C benchmark by calling the corresponding API endpoints of the server application.